siyelo/dna/_docs/decisions.md

 Instead, we follow these principles/guidelines:

 -   **The person driving an issue owns the decision process.**
--   **A decision is only a decision if there is a “puller” who follows up on the execution.** (we use the term “driver” and “puller” interchangeably)
+-   **A decision is only a decision if there is a "puller" who follows up on the execution.** (we use the term "driver" and "puller" interchangeably)
 -   **Important decisions should be documented in our [decision log](dashboard.html) and emailed to everyone**
--   Some decisions lead to funded “projects”, like our new website.
+-   Some decisions lead to funded "projects", like our new website.
 The people involved in something like that form a Siyelolet.
-To get funding, there needs to be two “pullers” throughout the whole project.
+To get funding, there needs to be two "pullers" throughout the whole project.
 In practice, we seldom have big projects and rarely need to use this model.